Internships for Credit

 Can a relative serve as a site supervisor for my internship for credit?

-No, an individual related to the intern cannot serve as a site supervisor
+An individual related to the intern cannot serve as a site supervisor.

 Can I intern at my family business?